 The spokesperson said: ‘This programme will create a unique network of experts, including young people, to support UNESCO designated sites and demonstrate that living in harmony with nature is already possible.’

-To apply to join the roster, fill in the application form here (link will be added asap) and submit it with a CV, a letter of motivation and two letters of reference to M.Gueze@unesco.org by 29th October 2021.
+To apply to join the roster, fill in the application form here and submit it with a CV, a letter of motivation and two letters of reference to M.Gueze@unesco.org by 29th October 2021.

 For fuller information, click here.